-As at 31 December 2021, the headcount of the Bank amounted to 8 504,37 FTEs, as compared to 8 844,90 FTEs as at 31 December 2020.
-As regards the Group, the headcount amounted to 8 667,46 FTEs as at 31 December 2021, and 9 019,74 FTEs as at 31 December 2020.
+As at 31 December 2021, the headcount of the Bank amounted to 8,504.37 FTEs, as compared to 8,844.90 FTEs as at 31 December 2020.

 BNP Paribas is a universal commercial bank offering a wide range of banking services provided to individual and institutional clients in accordance with the scope of services specified in the Bank's Statute.
 The Bank operates both in Polish zlotys and in foreign currencies and actively participates in trading on domestic and foreign financial markets.
-In addition, through its subsidiaries, the Group conducts brokerage and leasing activities and provides other financial services.
+In addition, through its subsidiaries, the Bank conducts brokerage and leasing activities and provides other financial services.